View Source AWS.CloudFormation (aws-elixir v1.0.10)

 Sets a stack policy for a specified stack.

-Specifies the configuration data for a registered CloudFormation extension, in the given account and Region.
+Specifies the configuration data for a CloudFormation extension, such as a resource or Hook, in the given account and Region.

 To view the current configuration data for an extension, refer to the